 Annual Enrollment is coordinated by ERS and is usually held in July.
 All employees may make changes to their ERS-administered benefits during Annual Enrollment.

 The UNT System employer pays the cost of medical insurance for full-time employees, those who work 30 or more hours per week, and a portion of the cost for employees who work 20-29 hours per week.
 Employees must pay for insurance for family members.
-The cost of medical insurance for certain graduate student employees also is subsidized at some locations.

 State law requires enrollees to certify tobacco use.